rk-ramakrishna/Linux_Learnings/README.md

 ## Introduction of Linux Shells:

+**Shell:**
+Computer operating systems include a command-line interface allows the user to communicate directly with the system by typing text commands.
+The command-line interface called as "Shell".
+Shell process the input command and produce an appropriate output response.

 1. Ken Thompson (of Bell Labs) developed the first shell for UNIX called the V6 shell in 1971.